larsvilhuber/ssb-demo/code/Description-docker-conf.md

     include "config-confidential.do"
 }
 ```
-This can be easily algorithmically modified, e.g., `sed -i 's/confidential no/confidential yes/' config.do`.

 Alternate methods exist as well.
 For instance, one could test for presence of "`config-confidential.do`" and include it if present, overriding any parameters in the main `config.do`.

 ### Modifying the container base image

 The CodeOcean capsule uses a CodeOcean-specific prebuilt container used to execute the code (in the case of this capsule, `registry.codeocean.com/codeocean/stata:16.0-ubuntu18.04`).
 This image will need to be replaced with a container that satisfies the data owner's security requirements, while maintaining full compatibility with the needs of the environment.
 Because this example uses Stata, which behaves fairly uniformly across various Linux installs, the particular version of the Linux base image is likely not important.
 Alternatively, the validation exercise can be coordinated with the provider, and the provider can offer a generic security-vetted image that is verified to be functionally equivalent to the image used in the secure environment.
 Finally, the Docker file underlying the `stata:16.0-ubuntu18.04` image, which builds the container from scratch, can be used to rebuild a container within the secure environment (see [github.com/AEADataEditor/docker-stata/releases/tag/stata16-2021-06-09](https://github.com/AEADataEditor/docker-stata/releases/tag/stata16-2021-06-09) for an example).
-At scale, this would simply use a similar, security-vetted, pre-built container, e.g., `registry.census.gov/codeocean/stata:16.0-ubuntu18.04-secure`.
+At scale, this would simply use a similar, security-vetted, pre-built container, e.g., `registry.census.gov/codeocean/stata:16.0-ubuntu18.04-secure` (no such registry currently exists).

 The key feature here is that no binary code needs to be transferred into the secure environment, eliminating a security risk.
 The execution environment is completely known to the IT personnel of the data provider.
 Only the user-provided Stata code is needed for the validation.
 Since execution is in a controlled environment, and can be trivially separated from othe sensitive areas (code cannot "break out" of the container), security is substantially enhanced.
+Because all code should be basic ASCII or UTF-8 code, malware or more enhanced code scanners should have no problem verifying the safety of the code.
+We discuss additional security considerations later.

-### Modifying the input data
+### Replacing the input data

 Finally, the synthetic input data available in the public-facing environment needs to be replaced by confidential data.
 In the Stata code, this is already handled, as outlined above.
 In order to make this actionable, the Docker image can be executed in a particular fashion, provisioning the container with confidential data.